kl4us/django-vue/README.md

 - vue-router for routing SPA
 - bootstrap for the style

-In contrast to many examples found online where authentication tokens are often stored in localStorage, in this template, only the refresh token is stored in a secure cookie with SameSite attribute set to strict!
+Unlike all the examples found online where authentication is typically set in localStorage, in this template, only the refresh token is saved in a secure token with SameSite attribute set to strict!

 ### Prerequisites